Doctors Note Logo

 Understanding Enzyme Induction: Why Doctors Check Your Med List

-When you share every prescription, over-the-counter medication, vitamin, and herb with your healthcare team they can spot enzyme induction from substances like rifampin or St. John’s Wort that speed liver metabolism, altering drug levels and effectiveness.
+Sharing every prescription, over-the-counter medication, vitamin, and herbal supplement with your healthcare team helps them identify enzyme induction—a process where substances like rifampin or St. John's Wort accelerate liver metabolism, altering drug levels and reducing effectiveness.

 answer background